rasterradio/Kumite/README.md

 ### Attack Phases

 Attack phases function as they do in other fighters, with an execution phase, an active phase, and a recovery phase.
-Attacks take longer to perform than most 3D fighters, due to *Kumite*’s high damage and focus on reading opponent movement and striking at the right opportunity.
+Attacks take longer to perform than most 3D fighters, due to *Kumite*’s high damage and focus on reading the opponent's movement and striking at the right opportunity.
 The frame data from *Karate Tournament* and the *Samurai Shodown* series would make for good references.

 ### Knockback